 Welcome to CHCCS Middle and High School Math Page!

-See the Secondary Math Pathways document for information about pathways and options from 6th grade through 12th grade.
+For more information about pathways, acceleration, and course options please see Secondary Math Pathways and Course Options document for information and visuals about pathways and course options from 6th grade through 12th grade.

 According to the state graduation requirement policy, students must earn four mathematics credits at the high school level, which include Math 1, Math 2, Math 3, and a fourth level mathematics course.
 For more information about math graduation requirements, please visit North Carolina Department of Public Instruction Math Options Chart.